hypi-universe/docs/content/hypi-directives.md

 `#hypi:idx:name:`  is a special comment available on each index definition.
 It allows the user to specify the name of the index.
 In the above example, `index_path` is the name of the index on the field `path` and `index_host_port` is the name of the index on fields `host` and `port`.

+Naming an Index is completely optional.
+It is useful if you try to create an index on lots of fields.
+While creating indices for many fields, Hypi generates an index name that is too long.
+And there is a limit of 256 characters for an index's name.

 In the `CheckIndex` data type declared in the schema, `name` and `[age,id]` are the indices.

 `#hypi:idx:name:`  tells Hypi to give the indices suitable names. ( `index_name`, `index_age_id`  in this example)